ZhijianZhou01/BioAider/Update_record.md

     + Viral *.gb file parser: Extract the information from virus *.gb file, such as host, collection date and country, reference article, etc. What's more, BioAider can be extracted and stored according to species relationship.
     + Ambiguous Base Edition: Processing ambiguous bases and premature stop codons (preparing sequences for PAML analysis).
     + Delete Low-Similar Sequence: Removing sequences with similarity below the threshold.
-    + FastTree: Graphical interface of FastTree software, which is suitable for big data.
+    + Provide graphical interface for [FastTree](https://www.embopress.org/doi/full/10.1038/msb.2011.75) software, which is suitable for big data.
+Thanks to the FastTree development team.
+The copy of FastTree software is in https://github.com/ZhijianZhou01/plugins/releases/download/plugins/external_program.zip.
+If you need it, please unzip external_program.zip and put the directory external_program in the root directory of the BioAider.
     + Date converted to Decimal: Convert date to decimal.
     + Sequence Batch Download (NCBI): NCBI sequence batch search.
     + File Merge: Simple function of combining multiple files into one file.